Cascais, Estremadura, Portugal

 the dining room - grab the window tables for views of beach and

 sea.
-You help yourself to an extensive buffet: freshly-squeezed
+Help yourself to an extensive buffet: freshly-squeezed orange

-orange juice, freshly-cut fruit, plates of cheese and ham, a
+juice, freshly-cut fruit, plates of cheese and ham, a selection of

 There’s bacon and eggs if you fancy something hot.

-If you want to eat in less formal surroundings, pop down to the Villa (5 minutes' walk) for seriously good modern cooking: foie gras with a mango coulis, sautéed lamb served with strawberries, then crème brûlée with pear sorbet.
+If you want to eat in less formal surroundings, pop down to Villa Cascais does seriously good modern cooking: foie gras with a mango coulis, sautéed lamb served with strawberries, then crème brûlée with pear sorbet.

 - Room Service